Sadeness (Part I): Critical reception

+Reviewing MCMXC a.D. for Rolling Stone, Chuck Eddy praised "Sadeness (Part I)", commenting on the unlikeliness of a hit single "[combining] the accidental da da appeal of Focus's 'Hocus Pocus' or Queen's 'Bohemian Rhapsody' with the sort of trendy, hipster credentials that come from getting played real often in gay discos," deeming this to contribute to the song being treasurable and adding: "Sprinkled with Gregorian chants, Vincent Price crackles, pidgin-French porn and who knows what else, the record suggests a monastery's worth of Franciscan friars droning their evening amens and then sneaking down the fire escape for a midnight massage session with the farmer's daughter down the lane."
+In 2011, Tom Ewing of Freaky Trigger wrote that, when the song was released, Enigma were "operating at least within shouting distance of credibility", with ambient music having become popular again, but believed that time had not been kind to the song, saying it "sounds today like an almost parodically generic chillout track.
+Its mysteries have evaporated – what remains is a ponderous mix of particularly banal elements.
+Gregorian chant?
+Synthesised pan pipes?
+Give over!"

 Chart performance

-The single reached number-one on the UK Singles Chart on January 13, 1991, as well as in Austria, Belgium, France, Germany, Greece, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.
+The single reached number-one on the UK Singles Chart on 13 January 1991, as well as in Austria, Belgium, France, Germany, Greece, Ireland, Italy, the Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.
 It reached the top spot on the Eurochart Hot 100, where it remained at the top for nine weeks.
+Additionally, it was a top-5 hit in Denmark and Luxembourg.
 In the United States, the single peaked at number five on the Billboard Hot 100 singles chart in April 1991.
 The record sold over 500,000 copies in the US and was certified Gold there.
 The single has sold more than 5 million copies worldwide.
 It earned a gold record in Australia, Austria, France, the Netherlands and the United States, and a silver record in the United Kingdom.
 It also earned a platinum record in Germany and Sweden.

 Music video

-The accompanying music video for "Sadeness (Part I)" was directed by Michel Guimbard, and received heavy rotation on MTV Europe.
+The music video for "Sadeness (Part I)" was directed by Michel Guimbard, and received heavy rotation on MTV Europe in January 1991.
 It shows a scribe who dreams of wandering among cathedral ruins.
-He comes up to Auguste Rodin's The Gates of Hell; and as the scribe looks on, he sees a woman (played by French model Cathy Tastet) beyond it, who whispers the main lyrics from the song to him.
+He comes up to Auguste Rodin's The Gates of Hell; and as the scribe looks on, he sees a woman (played by French model Kati Tastet) beyond it, who whispers the main lyrics from the song to him.
 The scribe then opens the gates and, realising what he has done, attempts to flee, but is dragged through the gates.
 The video ends with the scribe waking up.
-"Sadeness (Part 1)" was later published by Vevo on YouTube in February 2009.
-In December 2022, the video had generated over 51 million views.
+It doesn't feature Sandra, Kati Tastet is lip-synching her vocals in French in the video.